Schizophyllum commune: Mating

 While all mating types can initially fuse with any other mating type, a fertile fruit body and subsequent spores will result only if both the A and B loci of the merging cells are compatible.
 If neither the A nor B are compatible the result is normal monokarytic mycelium, and if only one of A or B are compatible, the result is either two mycelia growing in opposite directions (only A compatible) or a "flat" phenotype with no mycelia (only B compatible).

 Genetics

 The genome of Schizophyllum commune was sequenced in 2010.

 Habitat and distribution

 It is common in rotting wood.
 It can be found throughout the world, year-round in places such as North America.

 Constituents

 Hydrophobin was first isolated from S. commune.
 Some sources indicate that this mushroom contains antitumor and antiviral components.

-As an environmental pathogen
+Role in Human Disease

-It may be a common cause of fungal infections and related diseases, most commonly that of the lungs.
+While fungal infections by non-basidiomycete organisms are much more common, Schizophyllum commune may be the most commonly pathogenic basidiomycete as a number of case studies have isolated it from patients' lungs.
 They have also been reported to cause sinusitis and allergic reactions.

 As food

-This mushroom is reportedly edible when young.
+This mushroom is edible when young.
 The species was regarded as nonpoisonous by Orson K. Miller Jr. and Hope H. Miller, who like David Arora regard it as inedible due to its smallness and toughness.
 It is chewed by some natives of Madagascar.